ZhouXiaoyuuuu/Trump_presidential_speech_corpus/README.md

 ### Cleaning and Preprocessing
 In the process of text preprocessing, several steps were employed to improve the cleanliness of the transcript texts.
 Initially, excess white spaces and newline characters (\n) were removed to create a more structured text.
 Following this, the operation re.sub(r'[^\w\s]', '', cleaned_text) was employed to eliminate non-alphanumeric characters.
 Additionally, converting the entire text to lowercase using cleaned_text = cleaned_text.lower() ensured consistency.
 Collectively, these steps refined the text in preparation for subsequent analysis.
 ### Annotations and Tools Used
 The corpus incorporates annotations like tokens, lemmas, part-of-speech (POS) tags, and date, etc. These annotations were achieved using pandas and spaCy.
+### The Format of The Files
+This corpus organizes Trump's speeches into 32 separate text files, categorized by the speech time.
+All files are contained within a single directory.
+### Quality Check
+1. The staff at the Miller Center ensure the accuracy of the corpus by refraining from making any adjustments to the transcriptions of presidential speeches during the process of converting audio materials into written documents.
+2. Data cleaning and preprocessing are undertaken to elevate the accuracy and quality of the data.
+3. The decision to include presidential speeches in the corpus is made by the editors at the Miller Center.
+The criteria for inclusion may be subjective and influenced by the biases of individual.
+Additionally, it's acknowledged that the corpus may not be exhaustive.